Sofia Bano

 Sofia Bano is a Pakistani former film actress and singer who starred in Lollywood movies mostly in supportive roles during the 1960s and 1970s.
 Her notable films include Ehsaas (1972), Gharana (1973), and Parday Mein Rehnay Do (1973).
 She won the Nigar Award for best supporting actress in 1973.

 Early life

-Sofia was born in Bombay in British India and she started working in films in early 1960s and did many supporting roles in Mumbai films.
+Sofia was born in Bombay in British India and started working in films in the early 1960s and did many supporting roles in Mumbai films.

 Career

 Bano came to Pakistan from Bombay, India, to work in the Lollywood movies in the 1960s.
 Her debut movie "Chhoti Behan" was released in 1964, in which she played a supportive role.
 In her next movie, Akelay Na Jana, she was offered a lead heroine role against the actor Muhammad Ali, but the movie couldn't get success at the box office.
 1973 was the most important year in her career, as she signed two hit movies, "Gharana" and Shabab Kiranwi's Parday Mein Rehnay Do.
 In the latter movie, she performed a role of a proud and stubborn rich lady.
 Her last movie Zarurat was released in 1976 under the direction of Hassan Tariq.

 Bano starred in 28 movies during her 12 years long film career.
 She also appeared in a Punjabi movie.